Candidate entanglement invariants for two Dirac spinors: Dirac spinors

 where $\bold{k}$ is a wave three-vector, $\bold{x}$ is a spatial three-vector, $\psi_{j,\bold{k}}(t)$ are complex numbers, and $\phi_j$ is a basis for the spinor degree of freedom

 The Dirac inner product is defined as

 We would like the basis modes to be orthogonal and normalizable with respect to this inner product.
 However, if we allow the modes to extend over all three-space, i.e., if we let them be infinite plane waves, the inner product $(\phi_je^{i\bold{k}\cdot\bold{x}},\phi_je^{i\bold{k'}\cdot\bold{x}})$ is ill defined.
-Since infinite plane waves are not supported on a finite domain the integral in Eq. (\ref{inn}) does not converge, and is unbounded when $\bold{k}=\bold{k'}$.
+Since infinite plane waves are not supported on a bounded domain the inner product $(\phi_je^{i\bold{k}\cdot\bold{x}},\phi_je^{i\bold{k'}\cdot\bold{x}})$ does not converge for any $\bold{k}$ and $\bold{k'}$ and in particular is unbounded when $\bold{k}=\bold{k'}$.
+Thus the basis modes are neither orthogonal nor normalizable with respect to this inner product.
 Due to this problem Dirac opted to ad hoc impose the desired orthogonality relations $(\phi_je^{i\bold{k}\cdot\bold{x}},\phi_le^{i\bold{k'}\cdot\bold{x}})=\delta(\bold{k}-\bold{k'})\delta_{jl}$ where $\delta(\bold{k}-\bold{k'})$ is the Dirac delta and $\delta_{jl}$ is the Kronecker delta (See Ref. \cite{dirac} Ch.
-IV).
+IV {\S} 23).
 Efforts to find a mathematically stringent framework where these relations hold led to the theory of generalized eigenfunctions and rigged Hilbert spaces \cite{gelfand,maurin}.
 In this approach the momentum eigenmodes are not physically allowed states.
 Only Schwartz functions are allowed.
 These are functions that are smooth and such that for sufficiently large $\bold{x}$ the absolute values of the function and its derivatives to all orders decrease faster than any reciprocal power of $|\bold{x}|$ (See e.g. Ref. \cite{stein}).
 In this sense a Schwartz function is thus "localized" in a spatial region.
 Moreover, Schwartz functions in spatial three-space are Schwartz functions also in momentum three-space.
 If the support in momentum space of a Schwartz function is compact and sufficiently small it becomes experimentally indistinguishable from the point support of a momentum eigenmode (See Appendix \ref{opp} for a discussion).